 TRIGENICS® PRACTITIONERS AND CLINICS FOR TYPE 2 FROZEN SHOULDER

-Dr. Oolo-Austin has also developed a groundbreaking procedure for another type of frozen shoulder called “Frozen Shoulder Impingement Syndrome,” “Shoulder Impingement Syndrome,” or sometimes simply type 2 frozen shoulder.
-It’s called the Trigenics® Shoulder Impingement Procedure (TSI).
-He teaches TSI to doctors and therapists worldwide.
+Dr. Austin-Oolo has also developed a groundbreaking procedure for another type of frozen shoulder called “Frozen Shoulder Impingement Syndrome,” “Shoulder Impingement Syndrome,” or sometimes simply type 2 frozen shoulder.
+It’s called the Trigenics® Shoulder Impingement Procedure (TSIP).
+He teaches TSIP to doctors and therapists worldwide.
 This special procedure is not a treatment for the less common adhesive capsulitis type of frozen shoulder.

-Whereas the Trigenics® OAT procedure to treat adhesive capsulitis frozen shoulder involves the taking of oral medication and shoulder injections, the TSI procedure for the impingement syndrome variety of frozen shoulder is performed without the use of medications or injections.
-If you have the type of frozen shoulder due to capsular adhesions, Dr. Oolo-Austin’s OAT procedure is the only treatment that can alleviate symptoms and cure adhesive capsulitis in a single session.
+Whereas the Trigenics® OAT procedure to treat adhesive capsulitis frozen shoulder involves the taking of medications, the TSIP for the impingement syndrome variety of frozen shoulder is performed without the use of medications.
+If you have the type of frozen shoulder due to capsular adhesions, Dr. Austin-Oolo’s OAT procedure is the only treatment that can alleviate symptoms and fix adhesive capsulitis in a single session.

-If, however, you suffer from un-complicated frozen shoulder due to structural shoulder impingement, you can get treated with the TSI procedure.
-The TSI is performed by one of the many licensed Trigenics® practitioners who have been trained and certified through the Trigenics® Institute of Myoneural Medicine by Dr. Oolo-Austin.
+If, however, you suffer from un-complicated frozen shoulder due to structural shoulder impingement, you can get treated with the TSIP procedure.
+The TSIP is performed by one of the many licensed Trigenics® practitioners who have been trained and certified through the Trigenics® Institute of Myoneural Medicine by Dr. Austin-Oolo.

 HOW TO DISTINGUISH BETWEEN ADHESIVE CAPSULTIS FROZEN SHOULDER (ACFS) AND FROZEN SHOULDER IMPINGEMENT SYNDROME (FSIS)